sharoncornelius/idpf-specification/idpf_specification.md

 # Appendix

-##  Protocols IDs for PTYPE negotiation
+##  Protocols IDs for PTYPE Negotiation

 Well-known protocols identifications for PTYPE negotiation.
 Sequential order is used to provide cache efficient lookups.